mattmc3/zephyr/README.md

 Zephyr combines some of the best functionality from [Prezto][prezto], sprinkles in a bit from [Oh-My-Zsh][ohmyzsh], and removes bloat and prioritizes speed and simplicity.

-Zephyr can be thought of as a fast, lightweight set of essential Zsh plugins.
+Zephyr can be thought of as a fast, lightweight set of essential, independent Zsh plugins.

 Combine Zephyr with a [plugin manager][antidote] and some [awesome plugins](https://github.com/unixorn/awesome-zsh-plugins) and you'll have a powerful Zsh setup that rivals anything out there.